pmem/pmemkv-python/README.md

 ## Dependencies

 * Python 3.6 or later
-	* along with python3-distutils
+	* along with python3-setuptools
-* [PMDK](https://github.com/pmem/pmdk) at least in version 1.7 - native persistent memory libraries
+* python3-dev(el) - header files and a static library for Python
-* [pmemkv](https://github.com/pmem/pmemkv) at least in version 1.0 - native key/value library
+* libpmemkv-dev(el) - at least in version 1.0 - native key/value library

 ## Installation